mohamadi7613/mycheat/java/java.md

 # Java

 + java  developed by Sun Microsystems (now owned by Oracle Corporation)
++ Today, the Java compiler is written in Java, while the JRE is written in C.
++ Syntax similar to C/C++ but without complex features like pointers
 + java follows the principle of "Write Once, Run Anywhere" (WORA)
 + Java code compiles to bytecode, not machine code.
 This bytecode runs on Java Virtual Machine (JVM)
-+ Syntax similar to C/C++ but without complex features like pointers
 + Automatic memory management (Garbage Collection)
 + Advantages: 1.
 Multithreaded 2. safe (no pointer)
 + Cons:        1.
 Startup Time 2.
 Memory Consumption 3.
 Slower than  cpp 4.
 Verbose (More code required)